senthilva/EVA6/README.md

 ## Observations/ Learning

 * The model is able to predict the number and the sum very well
-* Equal weightages were given to both the losses which helped
+* Equal weightages were given to both the losses - which helped
-* No activation function required during addition of two numbers as it is a linear function
+* No activation function was used during addition of two numbers as it was a linear function